LeoWasCoding/JavaCombat/README.md

 # JavaCombat

-**JavaCombat** brings authentic Java Edition-style combat mechanics to your PocketMine-MP server — including attack cooldowns, sweeping edge attacks, weapon damage scaling, and visual cooldown indicators via the action bar.
+**JavaCombat** brings authentic Java Edition-style combat mechanics to your PocketMine-MP server.

-*The one and only Java-style combat system for PocketMine.*
+> *The one and only Java-style combat system for PocketMine.*

 ---